open-physics-ed-org/modern-classical-mechanics/build.md

 ## Publishing

 The `docs/` folder is ready for static hosting (e.g., GitHub Pages).
 After running `python build.py --html`, simply push the repository to update the live site.

+**Make sure `.nojekyll` is present in `docs/` to prevent Jekyll processing; this is plain HTML and CSS, not Jekyll content.**

 ---
 *Last updated: July 2025*